t2wain/Electrical-Math/src/EEMathLib/LoadFlow/README.md

 - P : real power
 - Q : reactive power

-Note, the paramater V, Y, and S are phasor quantity (magnitude, phase) which can be converted to complex value as (Real + jImaginary)
+Note, the parameter V, Y, and S are phasor quantity (magnitude, phase) which can be converted to complex value as (Real + jImaginary)

 ## Bus data